iov-one/docs/docs/weave-tutorial/05-messages.md

 ## Validation

 While validation of data models is much more like SQL constraints: “**max length 20**”, “**not null**”, “**constaint foo > 3**”, validation of messages is validating potentially malicious data coming in from external sources and should be validated more thoroughly.
 One may want to use regexp to avoid control characters or null bytes in a “string” input.
-Maybe restrict it to alphanumeric or ascii characters, strip out html, or allow full utf-8.
+Maybe restrict it to alphanumeric or ASCII characters, strip out HTML, or allow full UTF-8.
 Addresses must be checked to be the valid length.
 Amount being sent to be positive (else I send you -5 ETH and we have a **TakeMsg**, instead of **SendMsg**).

 Validate method on a message must only provide a sanity check for the data it represents and must not rely on any external state.
 Message can only ensure the data format and hardcoded logic.
 It cannot validate business logic.
 Business logic is validated in a **handler**.